Rodarkhen/cmpe131-milestone/meetings.md

   - Debrief on next meetings goals
 - *Summary*: We resolve issues with our current project, making it presentable for milestone 2 submission.
 We also discussed that requirements / features need to be implemented before final submission of project.

+### 2023-11-29 at 7:30 PM
+- *Attendees*: Anik, Rodrigo
+- *Updates*:
+  - Rodrigo finished adding the buttons for each page
+  - Anik solved the runoff problem when displaying the notes
+  - Revise all the requirements we implemented and also talked about the remaining requirements
+  - Review and make preparations to complete the Milestone 3
+- *Summary*: We fixed some issues that were occuring in the web app and spent time debugging it together.
+In addition to that, we also discussed what we should prepare for the next meeting.